roine/form_process/README.md

 - DbProcess::getStructure("tableName") return the structure of the table
 - Form::received() return the $_REQUEST

+## TODO ##
+- Testing to avoid regression
+- document the classes
+- replace the exists by error handler

 ##V0.3 Comming##

 - add isEqualTo to compare, for example mail and mail confirmation